crazycat836/PTT-Auto-Sign/README.md

    - Verify bot_token is valid
    - Check chat_id is correct
    - Ensure Bot is added to group/channel

-4. Python 3.13 Compatibility
-   - The project includes a compatibility layer for the `telnetlib` module which was removed in Python 3.13
-   - The compatibility is automatically handled through the patches module
-   - No additional steps are required as the Docker image includes all necessary components

 ## 🤝 Contributing